SANSformers: Self-Supervised Forecasting in Electronic Health Records with Attention-Free Models

 \section{Related Work}

-\textbf{Deep Learning on EMR} \cite{lipton2015learning} was one of the first works to apply deep learning for EMR phenotyping.
-They used sequential real-valued measurements of 13 different vital measurements to predict one of 128 diagnoses using an LSTM. \cite{choi2016doctor} was another pivotal work in this direction, where they used a Gated Recurrent Unit (GRU) model in a multi-task setting for phenotyping.
-They also demonstrated the importance of transfer learning when working with smaller datasets.
-Other works in this domain include \cite{choi2016retain}, which developed a bidirectional attention based model focused interpretability; \cite{harutyunyan2019multitask} created a benchmark framework for evaluating EMR models; \cite{choi2019graph} developed a convolutional transformer model that has an added inductive bias to model the interactions between different codes occurring at one visit while \cite{kumar2020predicting} used a 1x1 convolutional network to model this interaction; \cite{li2020behrt,rasmy2021med} applied pre-trained BERT transformers to EMR data and demonstrated superior results compared to traditional recurrent neural networks (RNN) or convolutional networks.
+\textbf{Deep Learning on EHR.} Deep learning has been a focal point in EHR research, with diverse approaches being proposed.
+For instance, Lipton et al. \cite{lipton2015learning} used Long Short-Term Memory (LSTM) networks \cite{hochreiter1997long} for EHR phenotyping, applying sequential real-valued measurements of 13 vital signs to predict one of 128 diagnoses.
+Choi et al. \cite{choi2016doctor} proposed a multi-task learning framework using Gated Recurrent Units (GRU) \cite{cho2014learning} for phenotyping, showcasing the benefits of knowledge transfer from larger to smaller datasets.
+They also developed a bidirectional attention-based model, RETAIN, to enhance model interpretability \cite{choi2016retain}.
+Harutyunyan et al. \cite{harutyunyan2019multitask} contributed a benchmark framework for evaluating EHR models.

+Notably, simpler models, such as linear ones, often exhibit competitive performance on EHR data \cite{razavian2015population,ahmad2018death,avati2018improving,miotto2016deep}.
+These models usually rely on manual feature engineering to construct patient state vectors from longitudinal health data, as opposed to training end-to-end from raw EHR data.
+In contrast, SANSformers seeks to directly leverage raw longitudinal EHR data, aiming to circumvent the need for extensive feature engineering while maintaining the simplicity and efficacy of non-attention-based architectures.

+\textbf{Attention-less MLP Models.} A recent wave of research has questioned the necessity of attention mechanisms in Transformers, especially within the domain of computer vision.
+For instance, the MLP-Mixer proposed by Tolstikhin et al. \cite{tolstikhin2021mlp} replaced attention with ``mixing'' operations, and Liu et al. \cite{liu2021pay} introduced spatial gating mechanisms to further simplify the architecture.
+Other studies echo these findings \cite{touvron2021resmlp,lee2021fnet,melas2021you}.
+These developments challenge the indispensability of expensive self-attention mechanisms and motivate the extension of such models to EHR data.
+SANSformers represents, to our knowledge, the first endeavor to apply attention-less Transformers to EHR data.
+Fig. \ref{fig:sansformer-fig} highlights the distinctions of SANSformers from regular Transformers.
+While we replaced the self-attention mechanism, retaining other proven components from the Transformer model was a mindful decision to preserve stability and performance in EHR applications.

-\textbf{Self-supervised pre-training} \cite{howard2018universal,peters2018deep} were one of the earliest works to demonstrate that unsupervised language model pre-training can be leveraged to vastly improve the model performance for downstream tasks.
-However, the greatest improvements were achieved by pre-training the transformer architectures \citep{devlin2018bert,radford2019language,brown2020language,raffel2019exploring}.
+\textbf{Self-supervised pre-training.} Pioneering work by Howard et al. \cite{howard2018universal} and Peters et al. \cite{peters2018deep} demonstrated the potential of unsupervised language model pre-training to enhance accuracy in downstream tasks.
+However, the most remarkable improvements were observed when pre-training the Transformer architectures \cite{devlin2019bert, radford2019language, brown2020language, raffel2019exploring, liu2019roberta}.